basilesimon/bsfr/content/weeknotes/weeknotes-59.md

 ---
 date: "2021-11-12T00:00:00Z"

-published: true
-title: 'The Toolkit returns? - weeknotes #59'
+title: "The Toolkit returns? - weeknotes #59"
 ---

 First week with an M1 laptop.
 It's kind of insane, and it's the little things.
 The instant wake and opening of apps.
 The whole-workday battery life.
 The total silence.

 ---